 Saving the Species

 It takes more land, feed, and money to raise heritage breeds.
 But to a growing number of farmers, the compromises are worth it.
 Some breeds have moved from “critical” status to “threatened” or “watch.”
 Activism is growing.
-Backyard poultry owners, now more aware of the danger of extinction, choose to raise heritage chicken breeds.
+Backyard poultry owners, now more aware of the danger of extinction, choose to raise heritage poultry.

-Even if you have no roosters and don’t intend to incubate eggs, purchasing heritage chicken breeds saves them from extinction in the same way that purchasing rare seeds and eating the vegetables saves plant varieties.
+Even if you have no roosters and don’t intend to incubate eggs, purchasing heritage poultry saves them from extinction in the same way that purchasing rare seeds and eating the vegetables saves plant varieties.
 If consumers show more demand for rare breeds, breeders will introduce more hens to roosters.
 They’ll incubate more eggs.
 If Russian Orloffs reach vogue status among hobby farmers, the breed may leave critical status behind.

 Find healthy and genetically strong poultry through a Breeder’s Directory.
 Keep males and females, if you can, and isolate them during breeding season to keep lines pure.
 If you cannot keep the males, purchase females from breeders to strut among your flock.
 Focus on the birds with the best traits, avoiding hatcheries or breeders which propagate weaker lines rather than concentrating on developing genetic strength.
-Discuss heritage chicken breeds on social media.
+Discuss heritage poultry breeds on social media.
 Share this article with other poultry enthusiasts to build interest within your community.

 Just as the Livestock Conservancy helped bring rare turkeys from near-extinction, you can assist the efforts within your own flock or community.
-Add heritage chicken breeds to your flock or adopt critically endangered ducks.
+Add heritage breeds to your flock or adopt critically endangered ducks.
 Work within your means to save species.

 Do you own heritage chicken breeds or other types of heritage poultry?